+Eat a healthier diet.
 To reduce your cholesterol, one of the most important changes to make is to cut back on the amount of saturated fat and trans fats in your diet.
 That means cutting back on meat and poultry -- either by eating smaller portions or eating them less often -- and choosing skim or low-fat dairy products.
 It also means eating less fried food, processed food, and foods high in sugar.

 It is also important to increase the amount of soluble fiber you eat.
 This form of fiber, found in oatmeal, kidney beans, and apples, for example, helps remove LDL from the body.

 The first treatment of choice for high cholesterol is adopting a healthier lifestyle.
-In many people who have cholesterol in the borderline high category, healthier habits can bring the numbers down to normal.
+In many men who have cholesterol in the borderline high category, healthier habits can bring the numbers down to normal.
 If lifestyle changes are not enough, a variety of cholesterol-lowering medications are available.